-The viruses that cause hand, foot, and mouth disease can be found in an infected person’s:
+The viruses can be found in an infected person’s:

 - nose and throat secretions (such as saliva, sputum, or nasal mucus),